skythebro/SkanksAIO/README.md

 # Setting type: UInt64
 # Default value: 0
 ChannelId = 0

+## Channel ID of the channel to post Announcements to (leave default if you want it to be in the same channel as the ChannelId) setting
+# Setting type: UInt64
+# Default value: 0
+AnnounceChannelId = 0

 ## ID of an Administrative role in your discord server.
 # Setting type: UInt64